 - 6310.
 The Dramatic Literature and Theatre History of the Western World I (3).
 Pr., graduate standing.
 Dramatic literature and theatre history from the rituals of ancient civilizations to the middle of the 19th century.
 May be taught concurrently with THEA 4310. - 6320.
 The Dramatic Literature and Theatre History of the Western World II (3).
 Pr., graduate standing.
-Traces theatre history and dramatic literature from Ibsen to today.
+Theatre history and dramatic literature from Ibsen to today.
 Deals extensively with the theatre of our day.
-May be taught concurrently with THEA 4320. - 6750.
-American Theatre and Drama I (3).
+May be taught concurrently with THEA 4320. - 6740.
+Studies in American Drama and Theatre (3).
 Pr., graduate standing.
-The history of the American stage and American dramatic literature from colonial days to 1929.
-May be taught concurrently with THEA 4750. - 6760.
-American Theatre and Drama II (3).
-Pr., graduate standing.
-A study of major developments in the history of American theatre from 1929 to the present, emphasizing the works of playwrights such as O'Neill, Williams, Wilder, Hellman, Miller, Inge, and Albee.
-May be offered concurrently with THEA 4760. - 6852.
+Topics in the history and major developments of American dramatic literature and the stage.
+May be repeated twice when the topics vary.
+May be offered concurrently with THEA 4740. - 6852.
 Studies in Drama (3).
 Pr., graduate standing.
-Examination of a sub-genre or period of drama, such as tragedy, Restoration comedy, 18th-century British drama, or modern drama, to be specified for each course scheduling.
+Examination of a sub-genre or period of drama, such as tragedy, Restoration comedy, 18th-century British drama or modern drama, to be specified for each course scheduling.
 May be repeated twice when the topics vary.
 May be offered concurrently with THEA 4850. - 6902.
 Independent Study (1-3).
 Pr., permission of instructor.
-Advanced independent reading and/or research in selected areas of theatre. - Selected Topics in Theatre (3).
+Advanced independent reading and/or research in selected areas of theatre. - 6972.
+Selected Topics in Theatre (3).
 Pr., permission of instructor.
 An exploration of a theme from any area of the theatre having contemporary relevance.
 Course may be repeated for credit up to three times, provided a different theme is selected each time.